Rep2Text: Decoding Full Text from a Single LLM Token Representation: Introduction

-Based on the above-mentioned motivation, in this work we propose \textbf{Rep2Text} (Representation to Text), a framework for decoding text from the last-token representations of LLMs as illustrated in Figure~\ref{fig:framework}.
-Inspired by the design of large vision language models (LVLMs) such as LLaVA~\citep{liu2023visual}, Rep2Text trains a representation inverter which contains a decoding language model and an adapter.
-The adapter is used to map the input token representation from the target model into the token embedding space of the decoding language model, thereby aligning their latent spaces.
-These projected embeddings are subsequently passed into the decoding LLM, enabling it to interpret and generate text consistent with the original input sequence.
-Through comparing the inverted text against the original text, we quantify the information retained in the last-token representation.
+Motivated by this, we propose \textbf{Rep2Text} (Representation to Text), a framework for decoding text from the last-token representations of LLMs, as illustrated in Figure~\ref{fig:framework}.
+Inspired by large vision language models (LVLMs) such as LLaVA~\citep{liu2023visual}, Rep2Text trains a representation inverter that consists of a decoding language model and an adapter.
+The adapter maps the target representation into the decoding model's token embedding space, aligning their latent spaces.
+These projected embeddings are subsequently fed into the decoding LLM, enabling it to interpret them and generate text consistent with the original input sequence.
+By comparing the inverted text against the original text, we quantify the information retained in the last-token representation.

-Our experiments reveal that, remarkably, \textbf{over half of the original information in 16-token sequences can be recovered from a single last-token representation while maintaining strong semantic coherence}.
-This finding directly answers our central research question and demonstrates that, despite being optimized as an information bottleneck for next-token prediction, last-token representations retain a substantial amount of recoverable information about the input sequence.
-To validate the effectiveness of our approach, we combine established quantitative metrics with LLM-as-a-judge evaluations to measure information retention at token, structure, and semantic levels.
-Our results show that representations from different models exhibit varying recovery rates, revealing potential vulnerabilities in some models, while the recovery rate remains robust across decoding models of different sizes.
-Further analysis reveals that structural information is most prominent in early-to-middle layers, while semantic information becomes more pronounced in middle-to-late layers.
-We also find that recovery rate is strong for sequences shorter than 16 tokens but degrades for longer ones.
-Finally, evaluations on out-of-distribution clinical notes demonstrate promising generalizability, confirming that our method captures genuine representational properties rather than merely overfitting to in-distribution patterns.
+Our experiments reveal that, remarkably, \emph{on held-out Wikipedia sequences of length 16, Rep2Text recovers roughly half of the original tokens from a single last-token representation, while maintaining strong semantic coherence and requiring no iterative search}.
+This finding directly answers our central research question and demonstrates that, although last-token representations are optimized as an information bottleneck for next-token prediction, they still retain a substantial amount of recoverable information about the input sequence.
+To validate the effectiveness of our approach, we combine established quantitative metrics with LLM-as-a-judge evaluations to measure information retention at the token, structural, and semantic levels.
+Our results show that representations from different models exhibit varying recovery rates, revealing potential vulnerabilities in some models, while recovery remains robust across decoding models of different sizes, suggesting that scaling effects are less pronounced.
+Further analysis shows that structural information is most prominent in early-to-middle layers, whereas semantic information becomes more pronounced in middle-to-late layers.
+We also find that recovery is strong for sequences shorter than 16 tokens but degrades for longer inputs.